JCPTrevillian/OSG-Landing-Page/README.md

 \
 \
-**Normally Javascript transitions static HTML/CSS wesbites into responsive ones.
-This project illustrates how one can make a static website animated and more interesting with simple, yet impactful focus in targeted areas of the landing page.**
+**This project illustrates how one can make a static website animated and more interesting with css through simple, yet impactful focus in targeted areas of the landing page.**
 \
 \